Introduction to primary computing - remote

-Computing in primary schools is a practical, creative and knowledge-rich subject.
-This course provides teachers with the knowledge and confidence to get started on the journey to outstanding computing in your school, whether you’re a subject coordinator or another interested teacher.
+Computing in primary schools is a practical, creative, and knowledge-rich subject.
+This course provides teachers with the knowledge and confidence to get started teaching computing in your school whether you’re an early career teacher, or would like to improve your understanding of how to teach computing.

-This CPD helps teachers to understand the nature of computing in the curriculum; the breadth and depth of computer science, digital literacy and information technology.
-You’ll gain hands-on experience to develop your teaching of different aspects of computing, evaluating high-quality resources that can be used in your classroom.
+This CPD helps teachers to understand the nature of computing in the curriculum; the breadth and depth of computer science, digital literacy and information technology including programming essentials using Scratch.
+You’ll gain hands-on experience in developing your teaching of different aspects of computing and will consider how to adapt activities for your classroom.

 Who is it for?